Murney Tower: Architecture and defenses

-Roofs are not original Mediterranean design of Martello towers, but a temporary snow roof was later added to the open gun platform two years after the tower's construction protects the gun and keeps out the large amounts of snow.
+Roofs are not original Mediterranean design of Martello towers, but a temporary snow roof added to the open gun platform two years after the tower's construction protects the gun and keeps out the large amounts of snow.
 The addition of a roof is a common feature on Canadian Martellos.
 The original roof was installed in 1849.
 In 1921 a windstorm removed the original wooden and tin roof.
 Parts of the roof date to the reconstruction that followed in 1925, but the majority of the present roof dates from the 1970s and is not removable for safety reasons.

 Despite being one of the most sophisticated Martello towers designed and built by the British, Murney Tower quickly became obsolete due to improvements made in military weaponry and ship design.

 Present day

 In 1925, the museum was opened as a museum for the public by the Kingston Historical Society.
-It continues to be operated by the Kingston Historical Society as the Murney Tower Museum through the summer months (May - Labour Day in September).
-Displays include three cannons (32-pounder), period uniforms, muskets, and other mid-19th century military artifacts.
+It continues to be operated by the Kingston Historical Society as the Murney Tower Museum through the summer months (May through Labour Day in September).
+Displays include three cannons (32-pounder), period uniforms, muskets, and other mid-19th-century military artifacts.

-Although 14 Martello towers were built in Canada, only 9 are still standing, 4 of them in Kingston.
+Although 14 Martello towers were built in Canada, only nine are still standing, four of them in Kingston.
 Currently, only Murney Tower Museum is open to the public.
-Fort Henry has two towers that resemble Martello towers, however, they are branch ditch towers.
+Fort Henry has two towers that resemble Martello towers; however, they are branch ditch towers.